Timothy Winter

-Abdal Hakim Murad (born: Timothy John Winter; 15 May 1960) is an English academic, theologian and Islamic scholar who is a proponent of Islamic neo-traditionalism.
+Timothy John Winter (born 15 May 1960), also known as Abdal Hakim Murad (عبد الحكيم مراد), is an English Islamic scholar and theologian who is a proponent of Islamic neo-traditionalism.
 His work includes publications on Islamic theology, modernity, and Anglo-Muslim relations, and he has translated several Islamic texts.

-He is the Founder and Dean of the Cambridge Muslim College, Aziz Foundation Professor of Islamic Studies at both Cambridge Muslim College and Ebrahim College, Director of Studies (Theology and Religious Studies) at Wolfson College and the Shaykh Zayed Lecturer of Islamic Studies in the Faculty of Divinity at University of Cambridge.
+He is the Founder and Dean of the Cambridge Muslim College, Aziz Foundation Professor of Islamic studies at both Cambridge Muslim College and Ebrahim College, Director of Studies (Theology and Religious Studies) at Wolfson College and the Shaykh Zayed Lecturer of Islamic Studies in the Faculty of Divinity at University of Cambridge.

+In 2008 he started the Cambridge Mosque Project which raised money for the construction of a purpose-built mosque.
+The Cambridge Central Mosque opened on 24 April 2019 as the first purpose-built Mosque in Cambridge, and the first eco-mosque in Europe.

 Background and education

-Murad is the son of an architect and an artist.
+Shaykh Abdal Hakim Murad grew up in Highgate.
+His father was the famous architect John Winter and his mother was a painter.
 He became Muslim in 1979.
-He was educated at Westminster School and graduated with a double-first in Arabic from Pembroke College, Cambridge in 1983.
-He then went on to study at Al Azhar University in Cairo and further private study with individual scholars in Saudi Arabia and Yemen.
+He was educated at Westminster School and graduated with a double-first in Arabic from Pembroke College, Cambridge, in 1983.
+He then went on to study at Al Azhar University in Cairo He has also engaged in private study with individual scholars in Saudi Arabia and Yemen.
 After returning to England, he studied Turkish and Persian at the University of London.
+In 2015, he received a PhD at Vrije Universiteit Amsterdam, with his dissertation entitled "An assessment of Islamic-Christian dichotomies in the light of Scriptural Reasoning"; it is embargoed until 2050.